 Overall, this black powder-coated conga is of great quality and has a good value-for-price ratio no doubt.
 Along with the true skin buffalo heads, many great components set it apart from others on this list.

 More about Congas

 The congas themselves are a single, barrel-like made drums, made from wood originally and sometimes plexiglass in modern times, covered with rawhide (or some other material for drumheads).
 The conga originated from African drums, but really developed independently in Cuba, so it is an indigenous instrument for itself.

 Even though congas are now played all around the world, these drums are undeniably connected to the Cuban folklore and folk music itself.
 They were essentially just a Cuban instrument up until the 1930s when Americans fell in love with Cuba.
 Cuban music fused with jazz swept the USA off its feet.

 From then on, these drums became a well known and loved instrument, used to play in many different genres, from all sorts of Latino music to jazz, funk and even mainstream pop music.
 Also, today these instruments are used all over the world in acoustic sets, as they are perfect for playing together with acoustic instruments and they bring that mysterious, sexy sound to the overall song that’s being played, whatever the style of the song is.

 Because of the everlasting interest in the congas, we decided to make this list of the five best congas currently in the market.
 From budget-friendly, starter’s choice congas to the high-end, professional’s instruments, you can find something for anyone on this list.

-We hope we helped you with making your choice with this list.
-There are a lot of good instruments on the market, but this list is our pick of the top five you can find.
-Whether you’re an amateur just looking to get started, or a casual hobby player, or a hardened professional playing congas to make a living, you can find anything on this list.
+I hope I helped you in making your choice with this list.
+There are a lot of good instruments on the market, but this list is my pick of the top seven you can find.
+Whether you’re an amateur just looking to get started, a casual hobby player, or hardened professional playing congas to make a living, you can find anything on this list.